open-sdg/open-sdg/docs/upgrades/upgrading-2-0-0.md

 This document is intended for developers, to help with the process of upgrading to version 2.0.0 of Open SDG, from 1.8.0 or higher.

+**Because this is a major upgrade, please ensure you are upgraded to 1.8.0 or higher, and have read this entire document, before proceeding..**

 ## Upgrade data repository to sdg-build 2.0.0

 In your data repository, update your `requirements.txt` file to: